-After The New York Times published an opinion piece in September 2018 from in which an anonymous Trump administration official claimed to be working to thwart presidential decisions for the good of the country, President Trump responded with a tweet consisting of a single word in upper-case letters: "TREASON?"
+After The New York Times published an opinion piece in September 2018 in which an anonymous Trump administration official claimed to be working to thwart presidential decisions for the good of the country, President Trump responded with a tweet consisting of a single word in upper-case letters: "TREASON?"

 The president himself was the subject of a similar denunciation in July 2018 after he held a press conference with Russian President Vladimir Putin and seemed to back Putin's denials that the Russians had meddled in the 2016 election, contrary to the findings of U.S. intelligence agencies.
 In response, former CIA Director John O. Brennan tweeted that Trump's performance was "nothing short of treasonous."